michaelaye/op2og/README.rst

 This script has been derived from oo2swimlanes.scpt by the Google user bsnavin (http://code.google.com/p/oo2swimlanes/).
 That script went from OmniOutliner to Omnigraffle swimlanes, but I needed it to get its data from OmniPlan.

+Thanks to the Omni Team for the easy to understand Applescript interface.